ChrisCarleton/BottomTime-Core/docs/Authentication.md

 	"createdAt": "String: An ISO date string indicating when the user account was first created.
 (UTC.)", "role": "String: Indicates the user's privilege level in the system.
-One of user|admin.", "isAnonymous": "Boolean: True if the user is unauthenticated; otherwise, false.", "hasPassword": "Boolean: True if the user has a password set on his/her account."
+One of user|admin.", "isAnonymous": "Boolean: True if the user is unauthenticated; otherwise, false.", "hasPassword": "Boolean: True if the user has a password set on his/her account.", "isLockedOut": "Boolean: True if the account is locked out (not allowed to log in.)"
 }
 ```
 Some user accounts may not have a password set on them because the user opted to sign up using one of the